hopez13/simpleperf/doc/README.md

 Simpleperf is part of the Android Open Source Project.
 The source code is [here](https://android.googlesource.com/platform/system/extras/+/master/simpleperf/).
 The latest document is [here](https://android.googlesource.com/platform/system/extras/+/master/simpleperf/doc/README.md).
-Bugs and feature requests can be submitted at http://github.com/android-ndk/ndk/issues.

 ## Table of Contents